NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Cavalier.md

 * * *

-You and your mount move like one being, effortlessly reading each other's signals.
+You and your mount move like one being, effortlessly reading each other's signals and synchronizing even in the thick of battle.
 Whenever you are riding your mount, you are quickened; you can use the extra action only to command your mount using the Command an Animal skill action.